 A brief image of Thor landing on his head and simply rolling over made Darcy smile.
 However, a complaint from the power panel had her cursing as she reached for the power lever again.

-Darcy cut the power completely thirty seconds before a meltdown could occur, watching as the portal flickered out of existence.
-And left the God of Thunder hurtling towards the ground without any support.
+Darcy cut the power completely thirty seconds before a meltdown could occur, watching as the portal flickered out of existence and leaving the God of Thunder hurtling towards the ground without any support.

-Thor let out a loud shout, which was cut off by him landing hard on the cushion inside the pillar.
+Thor let out a loud shout as he disappeared into the metal tower, a shout that was cut off by him landing hard on the cushion inside the pillar.
 From the looks of it, on his stomach.
 Darcy and Stark both winced as Jane went scrambling towards the pillar.

 Darcy started to follow but was interrupted by a hand catching her elbow.